danwalterlink/vault/dnd.brew.md

   failure: failed by 5 or more: automatic minor weapon damage, slight chance of major weapon damage (rendering unusable or less effective).
 Can use reaction to mitigate. critical failure: automatic major weapon damage.
 Can use reaction to mitigate.

-### feats
-shared mind:
-(becomes highly abusable with: one-sided telepathy block, sleeping potions or as torture) arcane etchings back of head, willing participants rest back to back for one minute to implant their mind into the one not concentrating. moving more than 30 ft apart from one another without other means of telepathy ends the bond. unconscious or charmed creatures are considered willing.
-  - without concentrating, either party hears the others thoughts as if they were their own
-  - as an action, you can assume control of a willing party
-  - either party makes concentration checks with disadvantage
-  - either party takes psychic damage if any party takes psychic damage not received via this trait
-  - you cannot rest

-shield master
-  {++}
-  you can don a shield as your free item interaction. you may use armor class calculations that forbid using a shield with shields. shield bash: advantage on shove action arcane notes if you discerned the makeup of an arcane spell, you may use generic spell components and magical ink to scribe the spell into your spellbook. there is a chance at least parts of the spell have escaped your scrutiny or intricacies have eluded your mind.
-  For each 3 points you have missed the DC (10 + double the spells level) of the target spell poisoner
-- 1 dose = coating amount on dagger or 3 pieces of ammunition for it to show effects
-- heavy dose = not deliverable via coating. consumes double the amount of poison and requires a special container
-- craft 1 heavy dose by distilling 2 normal ones
-- ignore resistance
-- half damage as acid damage if immune

 Potions
 : healing potions restore health according to : minor healing potion (2d4 + constitution modifier) ||